neilpeterson/talk-terraform-workshop/10-continuous-integration/README.md

-# Integrating with Azure Pipelines
+# Automating tests and builds with Azure Pipelines

 ## Module Overview

 In this module, you will package up many of the concepts learned throughout the workshop into an automated build pipeline.

 ## Create configuration repository

-Create a repository of Terraform modules.

 Navigate to [https://github.com/neilpeterson/terraform-modules.git](https://github.com/neilpeterson/terraform-modules.git) and fork the repository.